chains-project/breaking-good/README.md

 - **(Optional)** The logs generated in the build process

 You can build this tool locally using `mvn package` with Java 17.
-You can then run the tool and print usage information with the command:
+You can then run the tool and generate the explanation with the command:
 ```bash
 java -jar target/Explaining.jar explaining --help
 ```